sberbank-cds-ai/Droughts/README.md

 Input is geospatial monthly data, downloaded as .tif from public sources (e.g. from Google Earth Engine) and put into "data/raw" folder.
 Naming convention is "region_feature.tif".
 Please run

 ```
-python preprocess.py --region region_name --band feature_name
+python preprocess.py --region region_name --band feature_name --endyear last_year_of_data --endmonth last_month_of_data
 ```

-Results (both as .csv and .npy files) could be found in
+Results (both as .csv and .npy files) could be found in "data/preprocessed" folder.

 ## Training ##

-To train model - first, change configs of datamodule and network (if necessary) - and then run
+To train model - first, change configs of datamodule and network (if necessary), edit necessary parameters (e.g. data path in train.yaml) - and then run
 ```
 python train.py --config==train.yaml
 ```